portasynthinca3/neutron/README.md

 * Sasha Kulichkov, booted this on his PC several times; created the logo
 # Where does it work?
 In theory, it should work on any modern system.
 Here are the minimal requirements:
+* CPU: x86-64 architecture
-* CPU: Pentium 4 or later
+* System: UEFI class 2 or 3
-* RAM: 32 MB
+* RAM: 256 MB
 * An UEFI system.
 Neutron up to version 0.1.11 was a legacy BIOS system, but I had switched over to UEFI for future expanadability.
 # Show me the screenshots!
 They are in the `screens` directory